 But, I hear you say, can I conquer?
 What, do you mean I have to fight?
 Is it risky?
 Is it dangerous?

 Yes – You’re going to lose your life.
 But it’s only a little thing.

 To conquer, we must be at war.
 The ultimate victory is when you die.

 If you don’t think you are at war, you have already lost.

 We are not only at war, we have been born into the world at the very height of the battle.
-This war is a warfare in ourselves and it is a warfare against a world view that is entirely opposed to God.
+In this war, we fight ourselves and against a world view that opposes God.

 We are born in the midst of strife and warfare and we must fight so that we can conquer.

 First, within and then to rescue our fellows from the clutches of this evil world.